-Mr F, as financial advisor, signed a declaration on the application on 23 April 2013.
-The application was also signed by Mr N on the same date and was later signed by Westerby, as trustees of Mr F's SIPP.
+Mr F, as financial advisor, signed a declaration on the application on 13 April 2013.
+The application was also signed by Mr H on the same date and was later signed by Westerby, as trustees of Mr H's SIPP.
+The application set out that Mr H's pension(s) with Zurich would be transferred into the SIPP.

-Some monies in the ePortfolio Solutions platform were invested in the Kijani Commodity Fund ('the Kijani Fund') and some were invested in the Swiss Asset Micro Assist Income Fund ('SAMAIF'), both of which were based in Mauritius.
+As I understand it the SIPP was then established on 17 April 2013, a complaint was raised with Westerby on 13 July 2018, within six years of the event complained about.
+Some monies in the ePortfolio Solutions platform were invested in the Kijani Commodity Fund ('the Kijani Fund') and some were invested in the Swiss Asset Micro Assist Income Fund ('SAMAIF').

 On 17 May 2013, Joseph Oliver wrote to Westerby, to say Mr F had terminated his agreement with it and that, following this, Mr F's clients would return to him.
 On the same day Abana Unipessoal Lda ('Abana') - another financial advisory firm based in Portugal - wrote to Westerby to explain that Mr F's clients were to be transferred to it.
-So, Abana became the financial advisory firm associated with Mr N's SIPP after this date.
+So, Abana became the financial advisory firm associated with Mr H's SIPP after this date.